Małgorzata Stankiewicz Lassen (This Is An Emergency)

 Mimicking a guerilla advertising campaign, Stankiewicz’s project maps its way through Toronto, expanding upon the work’s function as art-based activism and protest.
 The large-scale images seen at street level are presented in conjunction with an online archive of the complete series of images, accompanied by a list of titles’ source news articles and climate reports.
 Lassen is a timely depiction about looking and thinking through humanity’s role in influencing the present state of the planet.
 However varied perspectives and opinions may be globally and within Canada, Lassen touches on a collective discontent and unease about the future.
 “Eco-anxiety,” a recently developed term, refers to a chronic fear of environmental doom; many people feel overwhelming pressure and urgency to make sense of the global ecological crisis.
 Stankiewicz’s images are hauntingly beautiful in their abstract forms, as they convey a poetic yet urgent call to action.

-Locations of the work throughout Toronto will be posted when the work can be safely installed.
 The accompanying online archive can be found here.

 Curated by Tara Smith